Chart Color Schemes

 South Lake - Cockburn Central features high concentrations of group households, with a lower-than-average median household size

-Family households comprise 68.4% of all households, including 28.2% couples with children, 27.2% couples without children, and 11.5% single parent families.
-Non-family households account for the remaining 31.6%, with lone person households at 27.2% and group households comprising 4.4%.
-The median household size is 2.4 people, smaller than the Greater Perth average of 2.6.
+Family households account for 68.4% of all households, including 28.2% couples with children, 27.2% couples without children, and 11.5% single parent families.
+Non-family households make up the remaining 31.6%, consisting of 27.2% lone person households and 4.4% group households.
+The median household size is 2.4 people, which is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households